drub0y/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Adapters.Google/README.md

 Now that you have wired up the adapter in your bot project, the final steps are to configure the endpoint, in your action package, to which requests will be posted to when your action is invoked, pointing it to the correct endpoint on your bot.

 1. To complete this step, [deploy your bot to Azure](https://aka.ms/bot-builder-deploy-az-cli) and make a note of the URL to your deployed bot.
-Your Google messaging endpoint is the URL for your bot, which will be the URL of your deployed application (or ngrok endpoint), plus '/api/alexa' (for example, `https://yourbotapp.azurewebsites.net/api/Google`).
+Your Google messaging endpoint is the URL for your bot, which will be the URL of your deployed application (or ngrok endpoint), plus '/api/google' (for example, `https://yourbotapp.azurewebsites.net/api/Google`).

 > [!NOTE]
-> If you are not ready to deploy your bot to Azure, or wish to debug your bot when using the Alexa adapter, you can use a tool such as [ngrok](https://www.ngrok.com) (which you will likely already have installed if you have used the Bot Framework emulator previously) to tunnel through to your bot running locally and provide you with a publicly accessible URL for this.
+> If you are not ready to deploy your bot to Azure, or wish to debug your bot when using the Google adapter, you can use a tool such as [ngrok](https://www.ngrok.com) (which you will likely already have installed if you have used the Bot Framework emulator previously) to tunnel through to your bot running locally and provide you with a publicly accessible URL for this.
 >
 > If you wish create an ngrok tunnel and obtain a URL to your bot, use the following command in a terminal window (this assumes your local bot is running on port 3978, alter the port numbers in the command if your bot is not).
 >